How Will Brexit Affect Malaysia?

 In fact, Malaysians make up one of the biggest investors in the property market in the UK, especially institutional investors such as the Employees Provident Fund, Retirement Fund Inc. (KWAP) and Armed Forces Fund Board (LTAT).

-According to Virata Thaivasigamony, director of Cornerstone International Properties, a property real estate investment firm, 73% of overseas Malaysian property investors in 2015 have gone into purpose-built student accommodation (PBSA) due to its 8% yields.
+According to Virata Thaivasigamony, head of the team of negotiators of CSI Properties (Cornerstone International), a property real estate investment firm, 73% of overseas Malaysian property investors in 2015 have gone into purpose-built student accommodation (PBSA) due to its 8% yields.